SteampunkDigital/VideoAutoIndex/README.md

 - Extracts audio from video files
 - Transcribes speech to text using faster-whisper
+  - Uses large-v3 model by default for best accuracy
+  - Configurable model size for different use cases
 - Analyzes content to identify:
   - Major topics with timestamps
   - Key moments within each topic